Mu ping: Preparation

 There are 2 types of Mu ping currently in the market.
 Milk Grilled and Mu ping Boran.
-It can be found depending on the area but as of today, Milk Grilled is easier to find due too low cost and being more flavored.
+It can be found depending on the area but as of today, Milk Grilled is easier to find due to low cost and being more flavored.

 Thai-style (Mu ping Boran)

 This is the original type of Mu ping.
 It's purely red meat with fat on the bottom of the skewer or with no fat.
-The pork is marinated in the mixture of coriander roots, black peppers, galics, and soy sauce as the main marinade.
+The pork is marinated in the mixture of coriander roots, black pepper, garlic, and soy sauce as the main marinade.
 Fish sauce and sugar can be added up to the preferences.
 The marinating process takes around 20 minutes.
 Then grilled over a charcoal BBQ.
 This type of Mu ping is harder to find since the cost is higher because it is wholly pork with no other ingredients and the size is a lot smaller than Milk-grilled Mu ping.

 Milk-Grilled (Mu ping nom sod)

 This type of Mu ping is very common in the street.
-The pork is also marinated in the mixture of coriander roots, black peppers, galics, and milk as the main marinade instead.
+The pork is also marinated in the mixture of coriander roots, black pepper, garlic, and milk as the main marinade instead.
 Fish sauce and sugar can be added up to the preferences.
 The milk is what caused the meat to be more tender and flavorful.
 The marinating process takes around 20 minutes.
 Then also grilled over a charcoal BBQ.
 Anyone can start selling Milk-Grilled Mu ping as the premade are sold at supermarkets or shopping malls.
 Customers can find more flavors to choose from depending on the seller.

 Both types of Mu ping are usually served with sticky rice and sometimes Nam chim Chaeo.
 Which is a spicy sauce that complements grilled meat.